How to Trade Corporate Merger and Acquisitions

 First, they buy companies with the goal of acquiring a competitor.
 A good example of this is what Google and Facebook have done.

 Google acquired YouTube for about a billion dollars.
 Today, YouTube is worth more than $200 billion.
-Similarly, Facebook acquired Instagram for about a billion dollars, and it is now worth more than $100 billion.
+Similarly, Facebook acquired Instagram for about a billion dollars, and it is now worth more than $520 billion in market cap.

 Create synergies